-The Stage 3 assessment at the site consisted of the excavation of 1m2 units on a 10m grid centred over the positive Stage 2 test pit TS2 in order to determine the nature and limits of the site.
-A 10m grid was chosen as the Stage 4 option for the site had already determined to be avoidance and protection and the Stage 3 assessment was conducted in order to narrow down the area to be preserved.
+Following the Stage 2 report recommendations the Stage 3 assessment of BbGd-62 consisted of the excavation of 1m2 units on a 10m grid centred over the positive Stage 2 test pit TS2 (expanded to a 1m x 1m unit 1A during the Stage 2) in order to determine the nature and limits of the site.
+Prior to the initiation of the Stage 3 assessment the proponent had chosen avoidance and protection as the Stage 4 mitigation approach.

 At the beginning of the Stage 3 assessment, a 10m grid was established with a baseline running north-south through the presumed centre of the site with a total station.
 A permanent datum was established at the southeast edge of the site, at the northwest corner of unit 1F.
-Units were laid out at 10m intervals, and the locations of the baseline, datum and units were plotted onto a site map.
+Units were laid out at 10m intervals and the locations of the baseline, datum and units were plotted onto a site map.
+Given the small size of the site as indicated by the Stage 2 with only one testpit (TS2) with a high artifact count, units were excavated outwards in all directions from the location of TS2 (1A) until zero artifact counts were obtained in order to define the limits of the site.